sdayube/trybe-exercises/README.md

 //en-US

 Welcome!
-This is a personal dispository in which I will register my journey into becoming a fullstack web developer through the Trybe course.
+This is a personal repository in which I will register my journey into becoming a fullstack web developer through the Trybe course.
 Feel free to look into it, and to give me any tips since I'm really just beginning as of this README's writing.